Admin Sign In

 "Recommended strategies for improving employee retention among female law enforcement officers include: flexible benefits and scheduling, diversity training, and..."

 A good research question also helps you pull out the different concepts your research will cover.
+Concepts are discrete ideas that can be researched independently from each other, although most of the time you are looking for research on how multiple concepts interact with each other.
 Our example, "What are some strategies for improving employee retention among female law enforcement officers?" has 3 distinct concepts:

 • Employee retention